Joker: Conditional 3D Head Synthesis with Extreme Facial Expressions

 3 ETH Zürich 4 Technical University of Darmstadt

-Paper Video Code (coming soon) Cite Mail
+Paper arXiv Video Code (coming soon) Cite Mail

 Joker uses one reference image to generate a 3D reconstruction with a novel extreme expression.
 The target expression is defined through 3DMM parameters and text prompts.
 The text prompts effectively resolve ambiguities in the 3DMM input and can control emotion-related expression subtleties and tongue articulation.